 Unfortunately, the phrase, “Don’t judge a book by its cover,” doesn’t apply to every situation.
 The truth is, people will begin forming opinions about your company from the second they find you online.
-Therefore, the very first thing you need to do is develop an appealing website that reflects your business, services and personality.
-Make sure the website is easy to use, and can be quickly understood by a typical customer.
+Therefore, the very first thing you need to do is develop an appealing website that reflects your business, services, and personality.
+Make sure the website is easy to use and can be quickly understood by a typical customer.

-Once you have developed the perfectly tailored website for your business, you’ll need to feature consistent blogs and content.
-Not only can an engaging blog draw in more viewers, it can also increase your Search Engine Optimization (SEO) efforts … it’s a double whammy!
+Once you have developed a perfectly tailored website for your business, you’ll need to feature consistent blogs and content.
+Not only can an engaging blog draw in more viewers, but it can also increase your Search Engine Optimization (SEO) efforts … it’s a double whammy!
 Blogs should reflect topics related to your business or current industry trends, and integrate keywords.
 To start, shoot for posting a minimum of one new post a month.
-And if you’re really looking to catch your readers attention, infographics are a key tool to engage readers and increase SEO.
+And if you’re really looking to catch your readers’ attention, infographics are a key tool to engage readers and increase SEO.

 Social Media Engagement

 There is no better way to directly reach your customers than with social media engagement.
 By building a community on social media platforms like Twitter, Linkedin and FaceBook, you can create relationships with existing customers and attract new business.
 But simply creating accounts and profiles isn’t enough: you have to be active! .